scheinerman/SimplexTableaux.jl/docs/src/index.md

    4 │ 0      -1/4   1/4    0      0      1      6
 ```

+To manually solve a linear program, use `pivot!` at each step so the `Tableau` is modified by the operation.

 ## Solving the LP

 ### Solution by pivoting

+> **Note**: As of this release, this mostly works; however, it may reach a maximum number of iterations without finding an optimal solution.
+Also, if the LP is unbounded or infeasible, it will likely fail.

 The function `pivot_solve` produces the optimal solution to the LP.
 ```